 - The Surgeon General’s report concluded that “the evidence is inadequate to infer that smartphone apps for smoking cessation are independently effective in increasing smoking cessation.”

 That’s not to say that there hasn’t been any progress.
-Several academic groups have shown promising early results from mobile apps that incorporate proven behavior change techniques and show promise among socioeconomically disadvantaged adults and cancer patients.
+A randomized trial showed the effectiveness of a mobile app grounded in Acceptance and Commitment Therapy, and several other academic groups have shown promising early results from mobile apps that incorporate proven behavior change techniques and show promise among socioeconomically disadvantaged adults and cancer patients.
 Given the ubiquity of mobile apps, this is an area of innovation to watch.

 - High-quality scientific evidence.
 As a buyer, you’re obviously looking for a program that works.
 The gold standard for demonstrating effectiveness is the randomized trial, where smokers are randomly assigned either to the program being studied or to a comparison program.
 The process of randomization allows program designers to say, “all things being equal, our program outperformed this other kind of program.”